Help all without discrimination, work towards becoming self-reliant country: Bhagwat on coronavirus crisis

-As the country faces the coronavirus pandemic, RSS chief Mohan Bhagwat on Sunday cautioned against forces inimical to India's interests taking advantage of the situation, exhorted all to help those affected without any discrimination and stressed on developing a self-reliant economy.
-"We have to be patient and calm.
-There should be no fear or anger as people with anti-India mindset can use it against the country," he said in an online address to workers of the Rashtriya Swayamsevak Sangh (RSS).

-Even if someone did something wrong, do not consider everyone guilty.
-Some people want to misuse it, the RSS chief said in an apparent reference to incidents involving Tablighi Jamaat members after it centre in Delhi emerged as a major coronavirus hotspot.
-Asking the Sangh workers to serve people without any discrimination , he said those in need of help "are our own".
+To ride over the current situation and meet future challenges, Bhagwat said politics that thinks about the nation first, an education system that provides ‘samskar’ (values) and the best possible behaviour of the citizens themselves are essential.
+Family values, cleanliness, environmental concerns and organic farming will be the new horizons in the post COVID-19 world where not only the government and administration but even the society will have to make special efforts, he said.

+Expressing anguish over the Palghar incident, Bhagwat said it was the responsibility of the administration to maintain law and order.
+"Sanyasis (saints) who pray for the well-being of humanity were brutally killed in Palghar.
+What was the police doing?
+Such an incident should not have happened," he said.

-"It is our duty to help in this time of crisis.
-All 130 crore Indians are our own," he said.
-Underlining that RSS is active during lockdown in the shape of relief activities, Sangh chief said, "We should continue the relief work till the threat of this pandemic completely ends".
+He said the RSS with join other outfits in paying tributes to the two sadhus on April 28.
+The two sadhus and their driver were lynched on April 16 while they were on their way to a funeral in neighbouring Silvassa Underlining that RSS is active during lockdown in the shape of relief activities, the Sangh chief said, "We should continue the relief work till the battle against this pandemic ends".

-Bhagwat said India handled this pandemic effectively as government and people responded proactively to the crisis.
-He said a new model of development which makes the country self-reliant has to be evolved.
+He said the entire world has been witnessing how RSS workers are contributing, but “we are not doing this relief work for fame, we are doing it as our duty.”
+Bhagwat said India handled this pandemic effectively as government and people responded proactively to the crisis..

-People should use 'swadeshi' (indigenous) goods as far as possible, he said..

 - READ MORE ON: